For Many Women, Japan is Atop their Travel Bucket List

 By Max Hartshorne

 In recent years, Japan’s Tourism officials were pleased to report a big surge in visitors from the US traveling to their country.
 While among the most insular of modern countries, especially when it comes to foreign languages, Japan remains an exotic bucket list destination to many Americans.

 In 2019, more than 1,375,000 U.S. citizens visited Japan, and overall the country had 31 million overseas visitors in 2019, a record number.

-Why is Japan such an up and coming destination?
+Why is Japan such an up-and-coming destination?
 We asked several women who visited Japan recently about what they were hoping to experience on the trip and what it was like going there.

-Linda Pirard of Halifax, Nova Scotia, selected women’s travel company Sights and Soul for this trip because she had traveled with them before and found the quality of their trips perfect.
+Linda Pirard of Halifax, Nova Scotia, selected the women’s travel company Sights and Soul for this trip because she had traveled with them before and found the quality of their trips perfect.
 “Good company, great hotels, good food, and very interesting experiences.
-I like to stay in only a couple of places and take day trips so that I do not feel I am living out of a suitcase.
+I like to stay in only a couple of places and take day trips so that I do not feel like I am living out of a suitcase.
 Also, there is a perfect mixture

 of group activities and time for individual activity.
 In addition, the small size of the group is important to the ability to see things in a more intimate way,” she said.

 Japan was a bucket list destination for her, so who better than S&S to take her there.
 “I had never been to Japan before, but it was on my list of places to see.”
 Like all of Sights and Soul’s trips, their journey to Japan is open to women only.

 A 12-person Group